-Coffee is a wonderful drink that works magic on our bodies.
+Coffee is a wonderful drink that works magic on our bodies and also positively affects some pollinators.
 When it first arrived in Europe, its popularity spread like wildfire, and Europeans rapidly switched from being heavy alcohol abusers to being caffeine abusers.
 While any kind of substance abuse is not ideal, a society jazzed up on stimulating caffeine instead of depressing alcohol is likely to fare much better in terms of realizing its goals and creating new advancements.
 Was caffeine a spark for the Enlightenment in Europe?
 It could have been.

 From time to time, I hear someone say that coffee is a placebo.
 That the only reason you get an influx of energy after drinking coffee is because you expect to.

 That is not true; caffeine affects your body in several clear and observable ways.
 Caffeine is a stimulant of the central nervous system.
 Most often, when people dismiss the effects of caffeine as a placebo, it’s because they have had personal experiences in which it didn’t work.
 These people often swear they can drink as much coffee as they want, yet feel as sleepy as before, or even sleepier.
 There are two possible reasons for this:

 - First, caffeine creates tolerance.
 That is, with prolonged caffeine use, your body adjusts and you need more caffeine to feel the same effect.

 - Second, too much caffeine can create the opposite of the intended effect.
 You’ve likely noticed that on some days, no amount of coffee can wake you – it just gets worse with every cup.